2022 Virtual Audition Procedures – Visual Arts

 VIRTUAL AUDITION UPDATE – MUST READ:

-All students must complete an audition profile on our virtual audition platform, Acceptd.
-We will share the link once the portal to register is open in January 2021.
-Students will have until February 1, 2021 to upload all of their audition materials.
-Auditions begin, Wednesday, February 3, and are scheduled by art department and the first letter of your last name.
+All students must complete an audition profile on our virtual audition platform, Acceptd (https://app.getacceptd.com/dukeellingtondc).
+The portal to create your Virtual Audition Profile will open in December 2021.
+Students will have until February 1, 2022, to upload all their audition materials.
+Auditions begin in early February and are scheduled by art department and the first letter of your last name.
 Please be sure to review all requirements outlined below.
-Once you create a profile, and upload all of your materials, you will log-in the day of your audition and join us virtually!
+Once you create a profile, and upload all your materials, you will log-in the day of your audition and join us virtually!

 What We Are Looking For